clvv/fasd/README.md

 $_FASD_SHELL
 Which shell to execute.
-Some shells will run faster than others. fasd is faster with ksh variants.
+Some shells will run faster than others. fasd runs faster with dash and ksh variants.

 $_FASD_BACKENDS
 Default backends.